edubois/judymatch/README.md

 Very fast pattern matching algorithm

-The final goal of this library is gives a set of tools to help people in finding and testing their Locality Sensitive Hashing functions.
+The final goal of this library is to give a set of tools to help people in finding and testing their Locality Sensitive Hashing functions.

-It contains a C++ templated wrapper for judy arrays, meaning you can have AMAZING results in term of speed and high scalability.
+It contains a C++ templated wrapper for judy arrays, meaning you can have AMAZING results in terms of speed and high scalability.

 Locality Sensitive Hashing functions can provide a very fast way to find neighbors of a given vector of any dimension in a database.
-I strongly believe it is a lot faster thank quadtree, octree, etc...
+I strongly believe it is a lot faster than quadtree, octree, etc...

 To me, finding a perfect (non approximative) LSH function is like a "Saint Graal" of computer science.
 I am working on a perfect LSH function.